 Metlifecare Greenwich Gardens is an existing operational residential retirement village.
 Facilities include a main building, amenities, care facilities and independent living units.

-The contract works were for stage 9 & 10 of the development and involved four 5 level buildings, each comprising a basement car park and 4 levels of apartments with each floor containing 6 apartments and associated civil/landscape works
+The contract works were for stage 9 & 10 of the development and involved four 5 level buildings, each comprising of a basement car park and 4 levels of apartments (6 apartments per floor), and associated civil/landscape works.

 To find an acceptable solution to mitigate the significant risks identified, the project team carried out a brainstorming activity to assess the safety concerns.
 The ideas identified as providing the most benefit were then progressed – costings were assessed, ideas were put to Engineers/Architects for assessment and the rib manufacturers (Busck) were approached to see if the ideas generated were feasible and could be accommodated by their manufacturing process.